2025 League of Legends World Championship: Knockout stage

 The knockout stage took place from 28 October to 2 November for the quarterfinals and semifinals.
 Unlike previous World Championship knockout stages, the two stages were held consecutively as opposed to having a week-long break in between each.
 Both stages were held at the Mercedes-Benz Arena in Shanghai.
-After the conclusion of the swiss stage, a draw was conducted to determine the quarterfinal matches, where two teams that finished the Swiss stage with a 3–0 record were placed on opposite sides of the bracket and faced teams with a 3–2 record in the quarterfinals, while all remaining teams were seeded randomly.
+After the conclusion of the Swiss stage, a draw was conducted to determine the quarterfinal matches, where two teams that finished the Swiss stage with a 3–0 record were placed on opposite sides of the bracket and faced teams with a 3–2 record in the quarterfinals, while all remaining teams were seeded randomly.

 Chengdu staged the finals on 9 November at the Dong'an Lake Sports Park Multifunctional Gymnasium.
-All matches in the knockout stage are contested in best-of-fives, with each match beginning at 15:00 CST (UTC+8).
+All matches in the knockout stage were contested in best-of-fives, with each match beginning at 15:00 CST (UTC+8).

 Qualified teams

 CTBC Flying Oyster's qualification marked the first knockout stage appearance for both the team and the League of Legends Championship Pacific (LCP), as well as the first from the Asia-Pacific region since 2015, when both Flash Wolves and ahq eSports Club of what was then known as the League of Legends Master Series (LMS) qualified for the knockout stage of that year's edition of the World Championship.
 It was also the first appearance of the League of Legends EMEA Championship (LEC) since 2022 and G2 Esports's first knockout stage since the 2020 edition, also held in China.
 Anyone's Legend of the LPL also made their knockout stage debut in their first World Championship appearance.

-Eight teams qualify for the playoff portion of the tournament from the Swiss stage.
+Eight teams qualified for the playoff portion of the tournament from the Swiss stage.